JulijaTand/Beat_the_Heat/README.md

 ## Data Transformation & Cleaning

-The raw data came in various formats, and some data normalization was required to make it suitable for analysis.
+The raw data came in various formats, and some data clean-up was required to make it suitable for analysis.

 - We removed any duplicates or irrelevant columns.
 - Merge historical energy data per German state in single CSV files.